-Sedai Law Office focuses exclusively on Canadian immigration and citizenship law, ensuring a high level of expertise.
+Sedai Immigration Law Corporation focuses exclusively on Canadian immigration, citizenship and passport law, ensuring a high level of expertise.

 Skilled workers who qualify in the Canadian Experience Class, Federal Skilled Worker Class, or Federal Skilled Trades Class apply using the online Express Entry system.